Scripter17/url-cleaner/README.md

 Because most people don't use URL Cleaner, using URL Cleaner can let websites correlate information similar to URL tracking parameters.
 This is a similar situation to using Tor Browser where, although everyone who uses Tor Browser looks the same, it is easy for websites to tell that you're using Tor Browser.

+## MSRV

+The Minimum Supported Rust Version is the latest stable release.
+URL Cleaner may or may not work on older versions, but there's no guarantee.

 ## Rule sources

 - [Brave Browser's query filter](https://github.com/brave/brave-core/blob/ed5fa80c20295ab7f82ab22233531bcc241b9700/components/query_filter/utils.cc#L22)